Arrangement of lines: Definition

-Intuitively, any finite set of lines in the plane cuts the plane into two-dimensional polygons (cells), one-dimensional line segments or rays, and zero-dimensional crossing points.
+As an informal thought experiment, consider cutting an infinite sheet of paper along finitely many lines.
+These cuts would partition the paper into convex polygons.
+Their edges would be one-dimensional line segments or rays, with vertices at the points where two cut lines cross.
 This can be formalized mathematically by classifying the points of the plane according to which side of each line they are on.
-Each line separates the plane into two open half-planes, and each point of the plane has three possibilities per line: it can be in either one of these two half-planes, or it can be on the line itself.
+Each line produces three possibilities per point: the point can be in one of the two open half-planes on either side of the line, or it can be on the line.
 Two points can be considered to be equivalent if they have the same classification with respect to all of the lines.
 This is an equivalence relation, whose equivalence classes are subsets of equivalent points.
 These subsets subdivide the plane into shapes of the following three types: